 The reason “why” I added Lemongrass Essential Oil into my Immune 8 blend was because of its anti-microbial (ability to destroy the virus, bacteria, and fungi).
-The safety data was another point I research in an oil.

 Safety data states that it is non-toxic but can irritate the skin.
-Never apply directly on skin always dilute to 2% for adults and half of that for children.
+Never apply directly on the skin always dilute to 2% for adults and half of that for children.
 Immune 8 is diluted for you and ready to use!
 There is a variation of appropriate drops to carriers on different essential oil websites.
 For 2% adult dilution use 12 drops to one ounce of your carrier oil or lotion (Esoteric Oils).

 The list of benefits of all 8 essential oils put into the Immune 8 blend can be found here https://immune8.com/immune-8-blend-and-beneficial-actions/

-To your Health & Happiness!!
+To Your Health & Happiness!!